-For those of you that just can’t wait until the official start of winter, here
+If you have alpine anticipation like us, you just can’t wait until the official start of winter

-are some fine ski resorts that are eager to open as early as mid October or
+are the best New England ski resorts that are eager to open as early as mid October or

-capabilities, make these ski resorts good bets for skiing before December.
+capability, make these top ski destinations good bets for skiing before December.

 Mountain for early November skiing and riding, then moving on to cover the all

 eight interconnected peaks.

 Killington Killington for decades was the first to open in the East - earning the